auth0/auth0-deploy-cli/README.md

   --secret, -x       The client secret, this allows you to encrypt the secret in
-                     your build configuration instead of storing it in a config file                                               [string]
+                     your build configuration instead of storing it in a config file                                               [string] --env, -e          Override the mappings in config with process.env environment variables.             [string] [default: true]

 Examples:
   index.js -c config.yml -i tenant.yaml    Deploy Auth0 via YAML